 The review of the Kentucky Justice and Public Safety Cabinet, Department of Juvenile Justice Policy and Procedures, policy number 906, Prison Rape Elimination Act of 2003 (PREA), Reporting and Investigating PREA Violations, policy section requires the Department of Juvenile Justice (DJJ) shall utilize the Internal Investigations Branch (IIB), within the Justice and Public Safety Cabinet, to conduct administrative investigations regarding allegations of sexual abuse, sexual harassment between juveniles and staff, sexual contact, or any type of sexual misconduct directed toward juveniles who are in the custody, care, or supervision of DJJ.

 In section A. DJJ staff, volunteers, interns, contractors, juveniles, and the general public shall have direct access to the IIB hotline at all times.
 1. Investigations regarding allegations of sexual abuse, sexual harassment between juveniles and staff, sexual contact, or any sexual misconduct shall be conducted and documented by IIB in accordance with 500 KAR 13:020.
 2. An investigator with IIB shall complete Prison Rape Elimination Act of 2003 (PREA) and sexual abuse investigations training prior to conducting investigations as required by 28 C.F.R.
 115.334.
 3. The DJJ Ombudsman shall investigate cases of juvenile-on-juvenile sexual harassment.
 4. DJJ shall cooperate and provide support for the prosecution of all substantiated PREA cases.
 5. The Department of Public Advocacy (DPA) Post-Disposition Branch or the Louisville Metro Public Defenders office shall be notified by the Agency PREA Coordinator whenever law enforcement is contacted to conduct an investigation to ensure that the youth's legal rights are protected.

-Section C. DJJ staff, volunteers, interns, and contractors who witness, suspect, or receive a report that a juvenile has been a victim of sexual abuse, sexual contact, or any sexual misconduct, while in a residential or detention facility, shall immediately report it to the IIB hotline, their direct supervisor, the facility Superintendent, and the Facility PREA Coordinator.
+Section C. DJJ staff, volunteers, interns, and contractors who witness, suspect, or receive a report that a juvenile has been a victim of sexual abuse, sexual contact, or any sexual misconduct, while in a juvenile or detention facility, shall immediately report it to the IIB hotline, their direct supervisor, the facility Superintendent, and the Facility PREA Coordinator.
 The facility Superintendent shall be responsible for notification to the Facilities Regional Administrator (FRA), the Regional Director, Agency PREA Coordinator, the Deputy Commissioner, and the Commissioner.
-D. DJJ staff, volunteers, interns, or contractors who have reason to suspect that a juvenile has been a victim of sexual abuse, sexual harassment, sexual contact, or any sexual misconduct, while on furlough from a facility or in the community, shall immediately report it to the IIB hotline, their direct supervisor, and the Superintendent or Director of Community and Mental Health Services, and the Facility PREA Coordinator or the Community PREA Coordinator.
-The Superintendent shall be responsible for notification to the FRA, the Regional Director, Director of Community and Mental Health Services, Agency PREA Coordinator, the Deputy Commissioner, and the Commissioner.
+D. DJJ staff, volunteers, interns, or contractors who have reason to suspect that a juvenile has been a victim of sexual abuse, sexual harassment, sexual contact, or any sexual misconduct, while on furlough from a facility or in the community, shall immediately report it to the IIB hotline, their direct supervisor, and the Superintendent or Director of Community and Mental Health Services, and the Facility PREA Coordinator to the FRA, the Regional Director, Director of Community and Mental Health Services, the Deputy Commissioner, the Deputy Commissioner, Director of Community PREA Coordinator.
+The Superintendent shall be responsible for notification to the FRA, the Regional Director, Director of Community and Mental Health Services, the Deputy Commissioner, Director of Community and Mental Health Services, Agency PREA Coordinator, the Deputy Commissioner, the Deputy Commissi and the Commissioner.
 The Director of Community and Mental Health Services shall be responsible for notification to the Superintendent, if applicable, the Regional Director, Agency PREA Coordinator, the Deputy Commissioner, and the Commissioner.